humdrum-tools/humdrum-documentation/guide/ch23/index.md

 ```
 > \| grep -v \'=\' \| stats

-Do initial phrases in Schubert\'s vocal works tend to be shorter than
+Do initial phrases in Schubert's vocal works tend to be shorter than
 final phrases?

 ```bash